alexnathanson/CASE_sensor_network/rpi_zero_sensor/README.md

 Note that it is crucial that the host name of each Pi is unique and follows the naming convention.
 Also, the config file should be updated with the correct number.

+Healthcheck, Airtable, and Kasa scripts are not run on devices with SHT31-D sensors.
+These are run on another device, named Kasa.

 ## OS and Software Installation

 ### Pi Imager Settings